 Next up?
 Set the destination of the file you wish to compress into a .zip.
 You can most easily start doing this by typing cd into the second line of text.

 You’ll then want to open the folder containing the file you’re zipping (for example, Documents or Desktop or Downloads—or, in this case, DOGS).
 Drag the blue folder icon next to the name into the space on the line next to cd.

 Next, copy the following text and change the names of the .zip and .gif to the desired name of your .zip file and the existing name of the existing file.
 For this demonstration, I’m using a gif, so I’m using the file extension .gif in the Terminal command—you’ll want to edit this accordingly.

 Then, paste the command into the next open line in Terminal and hit enter.
 If nothing’s gone awry, you should be prompted with requests to enter and verify your password.
 Enter the requested twice and press enter each time.

 To confirm everything has gone right, you might as well click on the password protected zip file you’ve just created.
 The below screen should look familiar:

 Got multiple files you want to send?
 That would involve either repeating this process for each individual file or modifying Terminal entry appropriately.

 In this scenario, the stakes are low.
 I wish hackers were only after cute photos of yellow labs.
-But what if you’re sharing converted bank information or a high-stakes business contract with a password protected file?
+But what if you’re sharing coveted bank information or a high-stakes business contract with a password protected zip file?

-By ditching Terminal and sharing these materials with DocSend, you’ll be able to not only implement top-notch security measures (password protection, whitelisting, viewer verification—oh my!), but also track engagement.
+By ditching Terminal and sharing these materials with DocSend, you’ll be able to not only implement top-notch security measures, but also track engagement with detailed document analytics.

-In fact, if you’re looking to share a group of these files securely, and don’t want to deal with the hassle of creating individual links in DocSend, you can use our snazzy deal room feature, Spaces.
-With Spaces, you can share business-critical materials securely and intelligently—and at scale.
+If you’re looking to share a group of these files securely, and don’t want to deal with the hassle of creating individual links in DocSend, you can upload all your sensitive business documents into a virtual data room.
+With Data Rooms, you can share business-critical materials quickly, securely, and at scale.